Novak Djokovic: World number one shouts at umpire at Italian Open over playing conditions

 Published

-Novak Djokovic launches into a furious outburst at the umpire during his Italian Open win against Taylor Fritz over playing conditions.Full Article
+Watch as Novak Djokovic shouts at the umpire during his Italian Open second-round win against Taylor Fritz over playing conditions.Full Article

 Published

-Novak Djokovic launches into a furious outburst at the umpire during his Italian Open win against Taylor Fritz over playing conditions.Full Article
+Watch as Novak Djokovic shouts at the umpire during his Italian Open second-round win against Taylor Fritz over playing conditions.Full Article

 Novak Djokovic launches into a furious outburst at the umpire during his Italian Open match against Taylor Fritz over playing..